Twisted cuprate van der Waals heterostructures with controlled Josephson coupling: Introduction

-On the other hand, the BSCCO out-of-plane coherence length $\le$0.1\,nm\,\cite{naughton1988orientational}, the high mobility oxygen dopants above $\SI{200}{\kelvin}$ \,\cite{poccia2011evolution, campi2015inhomogeneity}, and the chemical reactivity of the oxygens under an ambient atmosphere in the thin BSCCO crystals \,\cite{novoselov2005two, huang2015reliable} hinder the realization of vertical heterostructures with coherent interfaces free of detrimental disorder.
+Furthermore, the small, $\le$0.1\,nm\,\cite{naughton1988orientational}, BSCCO $c$-axes coherence length, the high mobility oxygen dopants above $\SI{200}{\kelvin}$ \,\cite{poccia2011evolution, campi2015inhomogeneity}, and the chemical reactivity of the oxygen under an ambient atmosphere in the thin BSCCO crystals\,\cite{novoselov2005two, huang2015reliable} hinder the realization of vertical heterostructures with coherent interfaces free of detrimental disorder.
 An innovative cryogenic stacking technique in an inert atmosphere has recently enabled the atomically flat interface between twisted BSCCO crystals with preserved interfacial superconductivity\,\cite{zhao2021emergent, lee2021twisted}.
 In the resulting JJs, the critical current exhibited a strong angular dependence compatible with the $d$-wave SOP and an unusual non-monotonic temperature behavior due to the unconventional sign change of the nodal superconducting gap\,\cite{volkov2021josephson, tummuru2022josephson}.
-Around $\SI{45}{\degree}$ where the $d$-wave SOP of the two crystals are maximally mismatched, the remaining superconducting coherence was ascribed to the presence of a finite second harmonics in the Josephson current-phase relation\,\cite{volkov2021josephson, tummuru2022josephson} associated with co-tunneling of Cooper pairs across the junction.
-This was done through the observation of fractional Shapiro steps and the analysis of the Fraunhofer patterns\,\cite{zhao2021emergent}.
-Time-Reversal Symmetry broken phases in twisted bilayers of cuprate high-temperature superconductors\,\cite{can2021probing,can2021high,volkov2021josephson, tummuru2022twisted, tummuru2022josephson,liu2023making} have been theoretically proposed, potentially leading to chiral Majorana modes \,\cite{mercado2022high,margalit2022chiral}.
+Around $\SI{45}{\degree}$ where the $d$-wave SOP of the two crystals mismatch maximally, the remaining superconducting coherence was ascribed to the presence of a finite second harmonics in the Josephson current-phase relation associated with co-tunneling of Cooper pairs across the junction\,\cite{volkov2021josephson, tummuru2022josephson}.
+The second harmonics was identified through the observation of fractional Shapiro steps and the analysis of the Fraunhofer patterns\,\cite{zhao2021emergent}.
+Time-Reversal Symmetry broken phases in twisted bilayers of cuprate high-temperature superconductors\,\cite{kuboki1996proximity, can2021probing,can2021high,tummuru2022twisted,liu2023making,volkov2023current} have been theoretically proposed, potentially leading to the chiral Majorana modes \,\cite{mercado2022high,margalit2022chiral}.